enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Preface.md

 ## References and Further Reading

 This book focuses on analyzing and solving MySQL problems, so a certain level of computer science background is recommended.
 To support understanding and maintain continuity, key terminology is included in the "Glossary" section of the appendix.
-For those lacking a foundation in MySQL, please refer to the related content in the appendix or consult dedicated MySQL books.
+For those lacking a foundation in MySQL, please refer to the related content in the appendix or consult dedicated MySQL books [69].

 ## Special Terminology Explanation